tiagoprn/pydo/README.md

 - Audit trail for changes on user/task tables

+- implement rate limiting

+- populate the database with some tasks - using a `flask shell` script; add command to the Makefile

+- pre-commit hook (install `pre-commit` through `uv` and put command on the `Makefile` to do that)

 - Use "git-secret": migrate `.env.JWT_SECRET_KEY` to there

 - CI pipeline (github actions):